autonompost/whisper-autotranscription/README.md

-Usage: ./whisper-autotranscription.sh [-f CONFIGFILE] [-n NUMBER VMS] [-h] -f CONFIGFILE Specify a config file (optional. will use config/config.sh if not specified)) -n NUMVMS     Specify a number of VMS to create (optional. will use 1 if not specified)) -h            Display this help message
+Usage: ./whisper-autotranscription.sh [-f CONFIGFILE] [-n NUMBER VMS] [-h] -f CONFIGFILE Specify a config file (optional. will use config/config.sh if not specified)) -n NUMVMS     Specify a number of VMS to create (optional. will use 1 if not specified)) -m MODE       Specify the mode whisper|whisperx (optional. will use whisper if not specified) -h            Display this help message
 ```

+### whisperX Usage (Not recommended yet)

+There is also the possibility to use [whisperX](https://github.com/m-bain/whisperX) instead of `whisper`.

+For this you need a [huggingface account](https://huggingface.co) and a token.

+You will also need to accept the Terms and Conditions for [speaker-diarization](https://huggingface.co/pyannote/speaker-diarization) and [segmentation](https://huggingface.co/pyannote/segmentation).

+**whisperX only works with .wav files currently because of a bug in [python-soundfile](https://github.com/m-bain/whisperX/issues/41)**

+Copy `config/ansible_secrets.yaml_example` to `config/ansible_secrets.yaml` and add you token to `config/ansible_secrets.yaml`.

 ### Files